Møre og Romsdal: Infrastructure

 Møre og Romsdal is served by nine airports, of which only the four airports located near the four largest centres have regular domestic flights.
 The largest airport in the county is Ålesund Airport, Vigra, which offers the only scheduled international routes from any airport in Møre og Romsdal. Ålesund Airport had 732,614 passengers in 2006.
 Kristiansund Airport, Kvernberget, had 364,350 passengers in 2007, while Molde Airport, Årø, had 401,292, down from 444,677 in 2006. Ørsta–Volda Airport, Hovden, had 49,842 passengers in 2006.
 None of the airports in Møre og Romsdal offer regular flights to each other.

 In 2007, Møre og Romsdal had 6339 km of public roads, an increase of 5 km since the previous year, as well as 4258 km of private roads, 7 km more than in 2006.

 There is one railway, the Rauma Line, which starts at Åndalsnes and connects to the main railway network of Norway.
-Public buses are operated by the county, using the brand name Fram.
+Public buses and ferries are operated by the county, using the brand name FRAM.

+Economy of the county administration (fylkeskommune)

+As of 2024, the economy of the county administration (fylkeskommune) is in a troublesome situation; According to the media, no other county administration has as much of a troublesome situation.
+It is responsible for upper secondary schools, dental care, public transport, county roads, culture, cultural heritage management, land use planning and business development.